 Dr Khan is an ardent supporter of higher education.
 As the Project Director of the Ghulam Ishaq Khan Institute of Science and Technology he invested his energies into developing it into an exemplary Institution.
 He has contributed immensely to the establishment of educational institutions in Pakistan.
 These include several colleges, schools, institutions and academies.
 So wide are his community services that his contributions extend to the construction of mosques, tombs, dispensaries and community health centres to alleviate the plight of the poor.
 A large number of educational institutions and auditoriums all over the country and abroad have been named after him.

-Dr Khan has been writing weekly columns in the Pakistani dailies “Jang” (Urdu) and “News” (English) for the past six years.
-He also wrote a column in the weekly “Nation”, London for three years.
+Dr Khan has been writing weekly columns in the Pakistani dailies “Jang” (Urdu) and “News” (English) since 2008.
+He also wrote a column in the weekly “Nation”, for three years.
 These columns are very popular as they cover a wide range of subjects such as politics, education, social sciences, technologies, Islamic history, world history, religious affairs, etc. He is a much sought-after speaker/ chief guest at various universities, colleges, schools and social functions.